Corjuem Fort, a Historical spot in Goa

 It was the era of Portuguese India, when the Corjuem Fort was built in the village of Aldona.
-It stands on the Corjuem Island in Goa.
-Although the fort is small in size than other forts, it is in such a location from where the surrounding area is viewed at a good length.
+It stands on Corjuem Island in Goa.
+Although the fort is small in size than other forts, it is in such a location where the surrounding area is viewed at a good length.
 Built by Caetano de Melo e Castro, it got abandoned in the year 1894.
 The fort is located at a distance of 12 km from the state capital, Panjim.

 The fort was previously occupied by the Desai’s of Sankahali, but then it was handed to the Marathas.
 Gradually, the fort was brought under the administration of Portuguese India.
 It was then re constructed and the reason was to make the defense system stronger along the state.
-In the early days of 18th century, the fort used to provide security to the Corjuem town and was amilitary school with a chapel too.
+In the early days of the 18th century, the fort used to provide security to the Corjuem town and was a military school with a chapel too.
 This fort has an interesting story historically.
 The military ground being the land of only men, created a curiosity in a Portuguese woman whose name was Ursula e Lancastre.
-She then disguised her self as man and entered there but unlucky got caught and was captured later on.
+She then disguised herself as a man and entered there but unlucky got caught and was captured later on.
 But then the Caption of the military group was impressed with her daring attitude and in spite of taking harsh action, married her.

-In present days the condition of the fort is not so good due to weathering and few parts of the fort is ruined.
-But still it is in better condition and offers a significant spot for the tourists.
-Being on top of the hill, it offers stunning view of the countryside.
+In present days the condition of the fort is not so good due to weathering and a few parts of the fort are ruined.
+But still, it is in better condition and offers a significant spot for tourists.
+Being on top of the hill, it offers a stunning view of the countryside.
 The visit to Aldona is incomplete without visiting the Corjuem Fort.
-The place could have a wonderful historical destination if the Goa tourism department had taken care of it.
-People visited there have a good review about the place.
-Although the place is not well maintained but the structure looks ancient and the entrance could not be seen properly.
+The place could have been a wonderful historical destination if the Goa tourism department had taken care of it.
+People who visited there have good reviews about the place.
+Although the place is not well maintained the structure looks ancient and the entrance could not be seen properly.
 It is a secluded place near Mapusa River, and make sure to visit the cable suspension bridge while you are there.

 The Corjuem Fort is a fantastic option to have an experience of the Portuguese reign although the place is in ruins.
 Historically the place is wonderful and provides a natural view of the surroundings in a far better way than other forts.
 There are only two islands that are still surviving and this one is one of them.